 - Up to two papers or preprints (optional)

 All applicants should indicate the AMS Subject Classification in the Statement of Research that most accurately represents their research area.

 As a campus with a diverse student body, we encourage applications from women, minorities, and individuals with a history of mentoring under-represented minorities in the sciences.
 The preferred candidate will also demonstrate a commitment to mentoring students from underrepresented and underserved populations in the sciences, or demonstrate an interest in campus-wide or departmental programs that provide research and professional development opportunities for a diverse student body.
-Please include such statements within your Statement of Contributions to Diversity.
+Please include such statements within your Statement of Contributions to Equity, Diversity, and Inclusion.